Cancer Prevention and Screening Resource Center

 selection of colorful cancer awareness ribbons surrounding a stethoscope on wooden table

 Cancer is the result of the uncontrolled growth and spread of abnormal cells within the body.
 Some of these abnormal cells can be discovered through a cancer screening.
 Preventative tests can lead to early detection of cancers, some of which if discovered early can be successfully treated.
-Resources available through Rutgers Cancer Institute of New Jersey and ScreenNJ describe risk factors and other information that can be useful in speaking to a health care provider about a screening schedule.
+Resources available through Rutgers Cancer Institute and ScreenNJ describe risk factors and other information that can be useful in speaking to a health care provider about a screening schedule.

 There are guidelines and recommendations by the American Cancer Society for each of the tests, which you may discuss with your healthcare provider.